-The Sequence class exposes the add statement methods such as add_while().
-You add Local flow control statements such as If or While directly to the sequence.
-All local instructions are added using add_instruction ().
+The sequence class exposes the add statement methods such as add_while().
+You add Local flow control statements such as If or While directly into the sequence.
+All Local instructions are added using add instruction().
 The list of available statements for the add_instruction() statement is shown in HVI API Local Statements.

-The sequence stores a collection of all the statements added to it, along with the scope Variables and Registers needed for this sequence.
+The sequence stores a collection of all the statements added to it, along with the scope Variables and registers needed for this sequence.
 These are sent to a SyncMultiSequenceBlockStatement.
 This class exposes access and execution of Local statements.